The Most Commonly Asked Questions About Breast Augmentation

 Do you offer 3D computer simulation so that I can visualize what I might look like after surgery?

 Yes.
 I offer the Canfield Vectra 3-D Computerized imaging system.
+I am also on the advisory board for this imaging system.
 You will be able to see your images on a 3D screen using special glasses to give you the full 3-D effect.
 You will even be able to see your images at home on your computer on a special Canfield website viewmyconsult.com.
 READ MORE…

 How long will it take you to perform my surgery?